 With so many plugins and backup/migration solutions available online, it’s hard to choose the perfect one.
-While the 4 listed below might not be perfect solutions, they are definitely the best plugins to use, by far.
+While the 4 listed below might not be perfect solutions, from our investigations they are definitely the best plugins to use, by far.

 When you’ve installed the plugin, you can start the backup process by clicking on the “Backup” button that’s located in the plugin’s main page.
 Once you’ve clicked on it, you will have the option to perform a “Full backup” or a “Custom backup”, where you can choose which parts you want to save.

 Once you’ve successfully made your backup, it should appear on the Backup Guard list, which you can restore, delete, or download your backup by clicking on it.